Q. What are Katahdins?

 Q. Do Katahdin ewes breed out-of-season?

 A. Some do; some don't.
-Katahdins are less seasonal than most long and medium wool breeds of British origin, but more seasonal than certain other breeds.
+As a breed, Katahdins tend to be less seasonal than most long and medium wool breeds of British origin, but more seasonal than certain other breeds.
 Katahdins are probably more likely to breed in the summer (for late fall lambs) than the spring for (early fall lambs).
 Those interested in out-of-season breeding should purchase their foundation breeding stock from farms which lamb in the fall or on an accelerated lambing system.
 Replacement breeding stock should be selected from ewes that consistently lamb out-of-season or every 8 months.
 The Katahdin breed association keeps records of flocks that breed out-of-season.
 Estrus can also be induced in non-cyling ewes though the use of CIDRs (and other hormonal treatments) and/or the ram effect. ↑

 Q. Do Katahdins need to be fed grain?